Jordy Croux

-Jordy Croux ([ˈjɔrdi ˈkruks]; born 15 January 1994) is a Belgian footballer who currently plays as a winger for Cerezo Osaka from 2023.
+Jordy Croux ([ˈjɔrdi ˈkruks]; born 15 January 1994) is a Belgian professional footballer who plays as a winger for Japanese club Yokohama F. Marinos.

 Club career

 Early career

 Croux was born in Hasselt where he began to play football with Runkst VV.
 He moved to the Racing Genk academy at the age of seven where he progressed through their youth squads.

-K.R.C.
 Genk

 Croux made his debut for Racing Genk's senior team on 21 March 2012 during their 3–1 win against Gent when he came in as a substitute for Anthony Limbombe in the 60th minute.

 In April 2012, Croux signed a contract extension with the club, which is to end in 2015.
 He scored his first goal for Genk in their 6–0 win against Saint-Gilloise in the sixth round of the 2012–13 Belgian Cup.
 It was the first goal of the match, scored in the 14th minute.